nodejs/node-addon-api/doc/node-gyp.md

 /**
 * This code is our entry-point.
 We receive two arguments here, the first is the
-* environment that represent an indipendent instance of the JavaScript runtime,
+* environment that represent an independent instance of the JavaScript runtime,
 * the sencond is exports, the same as module.exports in a .js file.
 * Normally you would attach properties to exports but you can use the
 * module argument to replace its exports property so you are exporting a single